Dominic0F/python-challenge/README.md

 -The "Greatest Decrease in Profits" over the entire period, the lowest value of column b and its corresponding column A value. generated as "'Column A value' ('column b value')"

-For the PyPoll analysis, it was
+For the PyPoll analysis, the logic was

 Find and print/create text file of-
 -The "Total Votes", which is the count of column A